agile-lab-dev/witboost-cdp-impala-specific-provisioner/README.md

 ## Example input

 The specific field shape must correspond to the format below.
-Specially, the database and table name should follow the convention as this will be verified on the validation phase:
+Specially, the database and table name should follow the convention:

 - Database name: Impala Database name must be equal to `$Domain_$DataProductName_$MajorVersion` and must contain only the characters `[a-zA-Z0-9_]`.
 All other characters (like spaces or dashes) must be replaced with underscores (`_`).
 - Table name: Impala Table name must be equal to `$Domain_$DPName_$DPMajorVrs_$ComponentName_$Environment` and must contain only the characters `[a-zA-Z0-9_]`.
 All other characters (like spaces or dashes) must be replaced with underscores (`_`).